FAQ

 That depends on many factors.
 Generally speaking, preparing a proposal is a significant undertaking, so we always recommend starting early and submitting with time to spare.

-Projects funded through the Small investment stream don’t need a web developer or digital agency because you build them using the template provided.
-Projects in the Medium and Large investment streams do need this expertise on their team, but it does not have to be in place at the time you apply.
+Projects funded through the Community Stories stream don’t need a web developer or digital agency because you build them using the website building platform provided.

 We are interested in the team you put together to carry out your project.
 This can include people from the lead organization, as well as other organizations, independent experts, members of the community, etc. If you can demonstrate that you have the capacity in-house to deliver your project, your application will not be negatively affected.

-We provide a schedule template for the Small investment stream only.
-There is no schedule template for the Medium and Large investment streams.
+We provide a schedule template for the Community Stories investment stream only.
+There is no schedule template for the Digital Projects investment streams.
 You can find details on how to create a schedule in the program guidelines for these streams.
 Remember to provide approximate dates, durations and details for each task.
 Also, make sure that there are no discrepancies in the information you provide in the project description, budget, schedule and support letters.

 Yes.
 If you plan to apply with the same project, remember to take advantage of the debrief process to get feedback on your proposal.